Averaged Deep Denoisers for Image Regularization: Introduction

-Classical algorithms such as ISTA and ADMM essentially perform repeated inversion of the measurement model following by a regularization (denoising) step.
-More precisely, the regularization is performed using the proximal operator of $g$:
+Classical algorithms such as FBS and DRS perform repeated inversion of the measurement model, followed by a regularization step.
+More precisely, the regularization is performed using the proximal operator.
+For a convex regularizer $h: \Re^n \to \Re$, the proximal operator is defined as

-where $\|.\|$ is the Euclidean norm.
-The proximal operator can be seen as a denoiser---it takes a noisy image $\x$ and returns an image which is close to $\x$ and for which the penalty $g$ is small \cite{parikh2014proximal}.
-This operator is at the core of ISTA and ADMM.
-In particular, the ISTA update $\x_k \rightarrow \x_{k+1}$ is given by
+where $\| \cdot \|$ is the Euclidean norm.
+The proximal operator can be seen as a denoiser --- it takes a noisy image $\x$ and returns an image close to $\x$ for which the penalty $h$ is small \cite{beck2009fast}.
+This operator is at the core of FBS, DRS, and ADMM.
+In particular, the FBS update is given by